9 Best Free Note-Taking Apps (2026)

 Obsidian is what happens when you build a note-taking app for people who think in connections.
 Everything is a plain Markdown file stored on your local machine.
 No cloud required, no account needed, no data hostage situations.

-Best for: Developers, researchers, and PKM enthusiasts who want full control over their data.
+Best for: Developers, researchers, and PKM enthusiasts who want full control over their data and the flexibility to customize their workspace with plugins.

 Limitation: No real-time collaboration.
 The graph view looks cool but isn't particularly useful for most people.
-And setting up sync across devices takes some effort if you skip the paid option.
+Setting up cross-device sync takes effort if you skip the paid option.
+And the initial learning curve for plugins and linking can feel steep.

 3. Apple Notes

-I'll be honest: I underestimated Apple Notes for years.
-But it's quietly become one of the best free note-taking apps available -- if you're in the Apple ecosystem.
+Apple Notes has quietly become one of the best free note-taking apps -- if you're in the Apple ecosystem.

-iOS 18 (Fall 2024) added audio recording with live transcription, Math Notes for solving handwritten equations, collapsible sections, and note linking. iOS 26 is bringing Markdown import/export, a redesigned interface, and even an Apple Watch app.
-Apple Intelligence writing tools (proofreading, rewriting, summarizing) work directly inside Notes.
+Earlier updates (iOS 18, Fall 2024) added audio recording with live transcription, Math Notes for solving handwritten equations, collapsible sections, and note linking.
+Apple Intelligence writing tools (proofreading, rewriting, summarizing) work directly inside Notes on supported devices (iPhone 16+, M-series Macs, recent iPads).

-Best for: Anyone with an iPhone, iPad, or Mac who wants notes that just work.
+Best for: Anyone with an iPhone, iPad, or Mac who wants notes that just work, with zero setup and zero cost.

 Limitation: No Windows or Android support.
 No web app.
-If you ever leave the Apple ecosystem, exporting is painful.
-And the organizational system (folders + tags) is basic compared to Notion or Obsidian.
+If you ever leave the Apple ecosystem, exporting is painful -- Notes doesn't export to standard formats natively, though iOS 26's Markdown export helps.
+The organizational system (folders + tags) is basic compared to Notion or Obsidian.

 4. Joplin